AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Update Attached Spoke VNet CIDR** allows you to update Spoke VNet CIDR when there is a change without having to detach the Spoke and attach again, thus removing any down time or outage.
 API support only.

 - **Default Tagging in Azure** adds Aviatrix default tag when Controller creates resources such as launching an Aviatrix gateway, create route entries, load balancer and route tables.

-- **Managed CloudN Appliance** simplifies CloudN configuration and operation by allowing it to be managed by the Controller.
-Active-Active deployment model doubles encryption performance.
-Refer to `Managed CloudN workflow <https://docs.aviatrix.com/HowTos/CloudN_workflow.html>`_.

 2. FireNet